Table of Contents:

 The average cost of college for students in the United States is $38,270 per year.1 Over the course of 4 years, students can spend over $500,000 earning a bachelor’s degree.1 Since not everyone has $500,000 laying around, the average student will have to budget, plan, and form a proactive strategy when it comes to paying for school.

-You can try Piere for free to start creating your student budgeting plan straight from your phone!
+Try Empower to start building strong financial habits and create a student budgeting plan straight from your phone!

 What Are the Different Types of Student Financial Aid?